awsdocs/amazon-route53-docs/doc_source/domain-register.md

 Note the following:

+**Contacting customer support**
+If you encounter issues while registering a domain, you can contact customer support for free\.
+For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.

 **Domain registration pricing**
 For information about the cost to register domains, see [Amazon Route 53 Pricing for Domain Registration](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf)\.